-- Gather reliable and timely information from the various areas; - Define the strategy for risk identification; - Identify existing or new risks; - Define and review risk indicators and limits; - · Incorporate recommendations from risk reports.
+- Gather reliable and timely information from the various areas; - Define the strategy for risk identification; - Identify existing or new risks; - Define and review risk indicators and limits; - Incorporate recommendations from risk reports.

-Evaluation/Quantification - Evaluates all the information gathered from the various areas, for subsequent submission to consistent and auditable qualitative or quantitative evaluation mechanisms.
-This phase has as main activities:
+Assessment / Quantification - Assess all the information collected from the different areas, which is then subjected to consistent and auditable qualitative and quantitative assessment mechanisms..
+This phase has as its main activities: